mkpartners/cremedelacrm-www/content/post/salesforce-how-to-abcs-m.md

 You can always go into the merged account to verify the changes applied during the merge.
 {{< image src="/img/0_ScvBmy-c3XrCPSvw.png" title="Image" >}}

-If you still need a hand getting started or just getting more out of your org in general, [drop us a line!](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE) We’re always happy to help.
 Until next time, keep working hard, smart, and happy.
 And we’ll see you in the cloud.